 Solid Wood Flooring Cost

-According to the Washington Post, solid wood flooring costs $5–$10 per square foot, on average (including professional installation).
+Solid wood flooring costs $5–$25 per square foot, on average (including professional installation).
 That said, exotic (aka imported) or luxury woods can cost upward of $15 per square foot.

 Engineered Hardwood Flooring